by Chris Woodford. Last updated: December 3, 2018.

 The highly respected but maverick climate scientist James Lovelock has often turned his attention to geoengineering.
 Widely credited with helping to alert the world to the issue of climate change, Lovelock argues that current attempts to reduce carbon dioxide emissions are trivial compared to the scale of the cutbacks actually required.
 He's proposed a number of different geoengineering solutions to climate change including, in 2007, a system of giant vertical pipes that bob up and down in the ocean.
 Each pipe would be 100-200m (339-660ft) long and would have a valve either at the top or the bottom.
 As it moved downward, cold water would rush in at the bottom.
 When it bobbed back up again, the cold water would spill out at the top, so the pipes would work like a pump continuously conveying cold water from the deep ocean to the surface.
 Since cold water is biologically more productive than warm water, adding more cold water to the ocean surface would stimulate algal growth in a similar way to adding iron—but with the same potential drawback: considerable acidification of the oceans.
 Apart from this, no-one knows what effect such dramatic intervention would have on the huge ocean currents that play such a key part in the world's weather.

-Photo: The practice of slashing and burning rainforests has added hugely to global warming by destroying a major carbon "sink."
-Some people think making charcoal (wood burned with reduced oxygen) and then storing it underground will help to reverse the damage.
-Photo by courtesy of US Fish and Wildlife Service.
+Photo: Biochar pellets: The practice of slashing and burning rainforests has added hugely to global warming by destroying a major carbon "sink."
+Some people think making biochar, a carbon-rich charcoal (wood burned with reduced oxygen), and then storing it underground will help to reverse the damage.
+Photo by Sophia Wojkowski courtesy of USDA Agricultural Research Service.

 The 2015 National Research Council report into carbon dioxide removal and sequestration found present schemes completely unviable: both too puny to make a difference and more expensive than replacing fossil fuels with renewables or other forms of low-carbon energy.
 Although it supported proven ideas like reforestation and low-till agriculture, it highlighted the high risk and unpredictability of iron-seeding; the large land-take needed for schemes based on storing carbon dioxide as biomass (such as biochar); and the unproven nature of technologies for pulling carbon dioxide directly from the air.
 Nevertheless, it wisely called for much more research.